MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-build-permissions.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 05/30/2019
+ms.date: 05/31/2019
 ms.author: maggies

 LocalizationGroup: Share your work
 ---
 # Create and share datasets (Preview)

-As a dataset creator, you can create datasets that others can discover and reuse them easily.
-Learn how you can  keep control of who has access to the data by using the Build permission.
+As a dataset creator, you can create datasets for others to easily discover and reuse.
+Learn how to share them, and how you control who has access to the data by using the Build permission.

 ## Steps to sharing your dataset